milk-v/milkv.io/docs/titan/bmc/user-guide.md

 ### Pre-installation Requirements

-- Ensure the target node is started and accessible via network
+- Ensure the target node is started
-- Prepare the node's SSH login credentials (username and password)
+- Prepare the node's login credentials (username and password)
 - Ensure Python 3 and necessary system tools are installed on the node

 ### Installation Steps